In the Cut (film): Plot

-Frannie is confronted by her former boyfriend, John, who tells her he has been having panic attacks.
-She goes to Pauline's apartment, which she finds unlocked and in disarray.
+Frannie is confronted by her former boyfriend John Graham, who has been stalking her.
+He tells her he has been having panic attacks and that he wishes to ask Pauline out on a date.
+She goes to Pauline's apartment, where she has been staying, finding it unlocked and in disarray.
 In the bathroom, she finds Pauline's severed head in a plastic bag.

 After being questioned by Malloy, Frannie gets drunk in her apartment.
 Cornelius arrives and attempts to rape her, but is interrupted by Detective Rodriguez.
 Later, Malloy reveals that the killer's 'signature' is leaving a ring on the finger of his victims.

 Frannie handcuffs him to a pipe, and they have sex.
 After discovering that Malloy has her missing charm and a key to Pauline's apartment, she confronts him about his tattoo and suggests that he is the serial killer.
 She takes Malloy's jacket and gun, leaving him handcuffed, and is met by Rodriguez outside.
 He persuades her to get into his unmarked police car.

 Rodriguez drives Frannie to the Little Red Lighthouse below the George Washington Bridge.
 She tells him that it reminds her of a book she teaches, To the Lighthouse.
 Frannie notices Rodriguez has the same tattoo as Malloy.
 Rodriguez presents a ring on the end of a knife and asks Frannie to marry him.

 Realizing that Rodriguez is the killer, Frannie shoots him with Malloy's gun.
 He attempts to strangle her, but she fires the gun again, killing him.
 Bloodied, she walks back to her apartment and lies down with Malloy, who is still cuffed to the pipe where she left him.